KyleMcSweeney3/discord-bot-test/README.md

 The Pokedex discord bot utilises the PokeAPI to pull and display information about the many entities within the Pokemon universe.
 This includes pokemon, abilites, moves, items, etc.
 The various commands allows users to lookup these entities and displays all the relevant information about each of them.

+Also includes a PokeBUX currency system where you earn Pokebux to buy items and trade amongst your friends.

 Developed using [Discord.js](https://discord.js.org/#/).
 A powerful node module that allows you to interact with the Discord API very simply.

 ## Features and Commands